sjdv1982/seamless/wip/slash/readme.txt

 @macro_context foo [bar]: defines a JSON macro parameter "foo" that becomes a static subcontext "foo" (or "bar")
-Only slash-1; substitution in slash-0
+Only slash-1; substitution to "extern" in slash-0

-@export foo [bar]: exports a cell(/variable/variable list/subcontext) "foo" as text(/str/JSON/JSON) output pin [under the name "bar"].
+@export foo [bar]: exports a cell (/JSON cell/variable/variable list/subcontext) "foo" as text(/JSON/str/JSON/JSON) output pin [under the name "bar"].
+Variables and variable lists are referred to as $foo.
-If "foo" is a variable list, the JSON will contain a list If it is a subcontext, the JSON will contain a dict Slash-1 and slash-0
+If "foo" is a variable list, the JSON will contain a list If it is a subcontext or JSON cell, the JSON will contain a dict Slash-1 and slash-0

 @cat foo bar ... > baz
-defines a variable list "baz" from variable expressions foo, bar, etc.
+defines a cell array "baz" from cell expressions foo, bar, etc.
-If all variable expressions are static, "baz" will be static, else it will be dynamic.
+If all cell expressions are static, "baz" will be static, else it will be dynamic.
-If a variable expression corresponds to $(name-of-variable-list-foobar) then the result will be flattened.
+If a cell expression corresponds to $(name-of-cell-array-foobar) then the result will be flattened.
 If "foobar" is dynamic-length, then "baz" will be dynamic-length.
 Under all other circumstances, "baz" will be static-length.